 One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals.
 Hari Raya Haji is just one of them.
 Besides enjoying the public holiday on 29th June, why not brush up on your knowledge of the festival with these five key points?

 #1 Hari Raya Haji marks the end of the Hajj, the annual Muslim pilgrimage to the holy city of Mecca.

-Each year, millions of worshippers flock to Islam’s most sacred mosque, Al-Masjid Al-Ḥarām.
+Each (normal) year, millions of worshippers flock to Islam’s most sacred mosque, Al-Masjid Al-Ḥarām.
 By performing the Hajj, devotees show their commitment to God.
 Muslims who are physically and financially able to are required to go on the pilgrimage at least once in their lives.
 The Hajj involves various rituals, including circling the Ka’abah (a building in the middle of the mosque) seven times.
-The Ka’abah is also where Muslims face for prayer wherever they are in the world.
-It’s not necessarily a cheap trip – some spend thousands of dollars to make the pilgrimage.
+The Ka’abah, which is considered the most sacred site in Islam, is also where Muslims face for prayer wherever they are in the world.
+It’s not a cheap trip – some spend thousands of dollars to make the pilgrimage.

 #2 Hari Raya Haji and Hari Raya Puasa are not the same thing.

 Hari Raya Puasa marks the end of the fasting month of Ramadan, while Hari Raya Haji marks the end of the Hajj.
 Since Hari Raya Haji has a more spiritual focus, it doesn’t have the same concentration on feasting as a main part of the celebrations like Hari Raya Puasa.
 But you can still expect to see tables lined with traditional food in Muslim homes.

 #3 Hari Raya Haji is celebrated on the 10th day of the final month of the Islamic calendar.